Prosthetics and Orthotics Research

 Dr. Kaufman's lab is working to accelerate the rehabilitation process, significantly reduce fall risk, and facilitate return of maximal functional capabilities for active duty or retired service members who have experienced lower limb trauma, specifically transfemoral amputation, bilateral lower extremity amputation and limb salvage procedures.

 The lab is applying a perturbation-based technique for rehabilitation for these patients.
 The technique has previously been shown to successfully reduce falls in war fighters with unilateral transtibial amputations.
+Our current project focuses on intervention during the early stages of rehabilitation.

 The long-term goal of this focus area is to explore maneuverability in design of assistive robot prostheses for enhancing the mobility and well-being of people with amputations and in the aging population.